Health Insurance for Medical Students

 It is also important to consider care you might need in the future, such as eye exams or dermatology visits, before selecting Medicaid as your carrier.
 We encourage you to speak with the Student Health Service before choosing and applying for Medicaid.

-For any inquiries regarding medical student heath insurance enrollment or waivers, contact Student Affairs Director Steven Hubbard, PhD, at firstname.lastname@example.org or 212-263-3804.
+For any inquiries regarding medical student heath insurance enrollment or waivers, contact the Director of Student Affairs Pamela Belluomini at Pamela.Belluomini@nyumc.org or 212-263-3804.